 The Financial Stability Board Task Force on Climate-related Financial Disclosures (TCFD) has developed voluntary, consistent climate-related financial risk disclosures for use by companies in providing information to investors, lenders, insurers, and other stakeholders.
 The task force structured its recommendations around four themes that represent key aspects of how organizations operate: governance, strategy, risk management, and metrics and targets.
 In the year under review, Sika started to address the recommendations, and to integrate them into the reporting structure.

-The Corporate Governance Report as part of the Annual Report describes how the Group Management and the Board of Directors manage sustainability and climate-related aspects.
-Both the external Sustainability Advisory Board and the internal Sika Sustainability Committee ensure that climate-related aspects are adequately considered in the Group’s strategy and operations.
+The external Sustainability Advisory Board and the internal Sika Sustainability Committee ensure that climate-related aspects are adequately considered in the Group’s strategy and operations.
 The task of the internal Sika Sustainability Committee is to prepare the decision-making of the Group Management.
 Climate- related risks are identified via the Sustainability and Operations Technology Manager, and the Compliance and Risk Management divisions.
 Information on specific climate-related risks is collected on regional level and consolidated on corporate level aligned with the overall strategy.
 Here, the external Sustainability Advisory Board gives recommendations for the agenda setting on global level.

 Locally, climate-related risks are assessed and evaluated by EHS and Operations Managers in collaboration with General Managers who are reporting to Area Managers.
 An Area Manager reports to the Regional Manager.
 The Regional Manager is part of the Sika Group Management.